rachelyrot/rachelyrot/README.md

 📊 Building end-to-end systems that combine ETL pipelines, backend services, geospatial analysis, interactive dashboards, and AI-powered capabilities to transform public data into actionable insights.

-💼 Previously worked at **Pai-Pay**, where I developed production-ready web and mobile applications using React, React Native, Next.js, TypeScript, and Node.js.
+💼 Previously worked at **Pai-Pay**, where I developed production-ready web and mobile applications using React, Next.js, Javacript, and Node.js.

 ⚙️ Previously participated in NextSilicon's software engineering program, where I worked with C++, Linux, debugging tools, multithreading, and low-level software concepts in software-intensive environments.